Aberdeen Proving Ground: Edgewood Arsenal

 Although civilian contractors produced the major portion of conventional munitions for World War I, the United States government built federally owned plants on Aberdeen Proving Ground for the manufacture of toxic gas.
 These poison gas manufacturing facilities came to be known as Edgewood Arsenal.
 Edgewood Arsenal included plants to manufacture mustard gas, chloropicrin and phosgene, and separate facilities to fill artillery shells with these chemicals.
 Production began in 1918, reached 2756 ST per month, and totaled 10817 ST of toxic gas manufactured at Edgewood Arsenal before the November 1918 armistice.
 Some of this gas was shipped overseas for use in French and British artillery shells.

 The Edgewood area of Aberdeen Proving Ground is approximately 13000 acres or 20.31 sqmi.
 The Edgewood area was used for the development and testing of chemical agent munitions.
 From 1917 to the present, the Edgewood area conducted chemical research programs, manufactured chemical agents, and tested, stored, and disposed of toxic materials.

+Human experiments

 From 1955 to 1975, the U.S. Army Chemical Corps conducted classified medical studies at Edgewood Arsenal, Maryland.
 The purpose was to evaluate the impact of low-dose chemical warfare agents on military personnel and to test protective clothing and pharmaceuticals.
 About 7,000 soldiers took part in these experiments that involved exposures to more than 250 different chemicals, according to the Department of Defense (DoD).
 Some of the volunteers exhibited symptoms at the time of exposure to these agents but long-term follow-up was not planned as part of the DoD studies.

 The agents tested included chemical warfare agents and other related agents: